-Sequence analysis of spider toxin and antifungal peptide
+Sequence analysis of antifungal peptide

 Introduction